About this artwork

 - 39.2 × 49.6 cm (image); 40.6 × 50.8 cm (paper)

-- Restricted gift of the National Endowment for the Arts
+- Purchased with funds provided by the National Endowment for the Arts